ColinKennedy/ways/docs/why.rst

             continue

         if rig.actions.contains(texture):
-            rig.actions.publish()  # Add back to the database
+            rig.actions.publish(convert_to='geometry_cache')  # Publish the new version

-These sort of API mixtures are possible because Contexts have a very clearly defined hierarchy.
-In the below example, different hierarchies and mapping are used to describe a database Context, filepath Context, and a Maya-Node Context.
+These sort of API mixtures are possible because of the "hierarchy" line mentioned earlier.
+Contexts know about themselves and the Contexts above and below them because of a hierarchy that you have full control over.

 .. code-block :: yaml

     plugins:
+        database_root:
+            # get_database_asset, under the hood, fills in the info in mapping
+            # and then returns another Ways Asset with its own set of Actions.
+            #
+            hierarchy: db/asset
+            mapping: db.{SHOT}.{ASSET_NAME}

+        # filepath-related plugin
+        textures_output:
+            hierarchy: job/shot/textures/release
+            # This filepath lets us know where to publish the next version to
+            mapping: "{JOB}/{SCENE}/{SHOT}/releases/{ASSET}_v{VERSION}/{texture}"

         # Maya plugins
         node_object:
             hierarchy: dcc/maya